uri-library-data-services/iassist-preview/content/blog/data-curation-institutional-repositories-and-e-research.md

 +++
-Luis Martinez-Uribe, Digital Repositories Research Co-ordinator, is based at the Oxford e-Research Centre and will be conducting a scoping study to capture researcher\'s needs for repository services to manage, curate, preserve and disseminate research data generated in Oxford.
+Luis Martinez-Uribe, Digital Repositories Research Co-ordinator, is based at the Oxford e-Research Centre and will be conducting a scoping study to capture researcher's needs for repository services to manage, curate, preserve and disseminate research data generated in Oxford.

 A new blog (<http://oxdrrc.blogspot.com/>) has been set-up to record the